15532th/rss2jbr/README.md

-This script monitors RSS feeds and can send new entries as jabber messages or execute specific command on then.
+This script monitors RSS feeds and can send new entries as jabber messages or execute pre-defined command against links in new messages on the feed.
 It designed specifically with Youtube RSS in mind, but might also work with other feeds.

 ## Installation

 It should work with Python version 3.6 and higher.

-Install dependencies (second is used by jabber module and can be skipped if only downloading links is required):
+Install dependencies (aioxmpp is used by jabber module and can be skipped if only downloading links is required):

 ```bash
 pip3 install --user pyyaml